replace text in pdf java using GroupDocs.Redaction

 Prerequisites

-- Java Development Kit (JDK): Version 8 or later is recommended.
+- Java Development Kit (JDK): Version 8 or later.

-- GroupDocs.Redaction for Java Library: We’ll use version 24.9 in our examples.
+- GroupDocs.Redaction for Java Library: Version 24.9 (used in the examples).

 Required Libraries, Versions, and Dependencies